Kazuki-tam/gas-figma2sheet/README.md

 bun install
 ```

+## Project setup
+Please refer to [SETTING.md](/docs/SETTING.md) for the setup.

-### Login google account
+### Login to Google account

 ```shell
 bun clasp:login
 ```

-### Connect to your existing project
+## Connect to your existing project

-Create a `.clasp.json` at the root, and then Add these settings.
-Open the App script from your spreadsheet and check out a script ID on the settings page.
+Create a `.clasp.json` at the root, and then add these settings.
+Open the App Script from your spreadsheet and check out the script ID on the settings page.
+If you don't have a project, create a new spreadsheet.

 ```json
 {